seregazhuk/seregazhuk.github.io_old/_posts/2016-04-02-fixing-errors-after-npm-global-update.md

 ---

-I have recently installed node.js from <a href="https://nodejs.org" target="_blank">official website</a> via package installer on my Mac.
-I've run into an issue though, after running ``npm update -g`` it brokes npm.
+I have recently installed node.js from the <a href="https://nodejs.org" target="_blank">official website</a> via package installer on my Mac.
+I've run into an issue, though, after running ``npm update -g`` it brokes npm.
 The funny thing is that node.js works.
 But npm show errors:
 ``npm: command not found``.

 After research on github and stackoverflow issues I've found that on Mac it's better idea to install nodejs via homebrew.